rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/ossec-hids.md

 </global>
 ```

-By default, email notifications are off and the `<global>` configuration is basically empty.
+Email notifications are off  by default and the `<global>` configuration is almost empty.
 You want to turn on email notification and identify the people who will receive the email reports by their email address.

 The `<smtp_server>` section currently shows localhost, however you can specify an email server relay if you prefer, or setup the postfix email settings for the local host by following [this guide](../../email/postfix_reporting.md).

 You need to set the "from" email address.
 You need this to deal with SPAM filters on your email server which might see this email as SPAM.
 To avoid getting inundated with email, set the email reporting to 1 per hour.
-You can expand this or remark out this command while you are getting started with `ossec-hids` and need to see things quickly.
+You can expand or remark out this command while starting with `ossec-hids`.

 The `<white_list>` sections deal with the server's localhost IP and with the "public" IP address (remember our substitution of a private IP address) of the firewall, from which all connections on the trusted network will show.
 You can add many `<white_list>` entries.